Maintaining a Polytank is essential for any household or business that relies on stored water

-Polytank repairs is inevitable but you can reduce the frequency by taking good care of your tank.
+Although Polytank repairs are sometimes inevitable, you can reduce the frequency of leaks by taking proper care of your tank.

 Here are 10 reasons why Polytanks leak

 1. Transporting the tank from the manufacturer to the retailer or the end user.

 This supposedly easy task is easily mismanaged by lack of care by careless loaders which may lead to cracks on the Polytanks.
 A supplementary reason is just sheer carelessness when the tank is being lifted.

 2. Expansion and contraction of a Polytank due to constant overfilling.

 Consistently overfilling a Polytank makes the material prone to cracks from contraction in the polyethylene.